stargate/stargate/README.md

 - [sgv2-restapi](apis/sgv2-restapi): API implementation for exposing Cassandra data over REST
 - [sgv2-graphqlapi](apis/sgv2-graphqlapi): API implementation for exposing Cassandra data over GraphQL
-- [sgv2-docsapi](apis/sgv2-graphqlapi): API implementation for exposing Cassandra data over GraphQL
+- [sgv2-docsapi](apis/sgv2-docsapi): API implementation for exposing Cassandra data over a Document API

 Each API Service contains its own integration test suite that tests it against the coordinator node and supported Cassandra backends.
 There is also a [sgv2-quarkus-common](apis/sgv2-quarkus-common) module containing utilities that may be used by all Java/Quarkus based API services.